OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Durham in the North East of England is one of the country’s most picturesque areas, thanks to its plentiful cathedrals, castles and its riverside setting.
+Cathedrals, castles and a riverside setting all make the northeastern city of Durham a picturesque and interesting place to visit.
 Read on to discover 20 of the best attractions in the area – how many can you tick off your list?

 Not just a venue for cricket, Emirates Riverside is one of the top venues in Durham.
 Also the occasional host of concerts, this world-class outdoor arena is perfect sports and music fans alike.

 Set in County Durham’s town of Bishop Auckland, this castle and its surrounding grounds date back as far as the late 12th century.
-The area itself is packed with history, with artefacts such as a 15-century bed which was owned by Henry VII on display at the Castle.
+The area itself is packed with history, with artefacts such as a 15th-century bed which was owned by Henry VII on display at the castle.

 On the border of the North Pennines, Hamsterley Forest is the largest of its kind in County Durham and is perfect for family picnics and cycle rides.